2019 AFF U-15 Championship

 The 2019 AFF U-15 Championship was the fourteenth edition of the AFF U-16 Championship (second edition of the under-15 era), the annual international youth association football championship organised by the ASEAN Football Federation for men's under-15 national teams of Southeast Asia.

 A total of 12 teams played in the tournament, with players born on or after 1 January 2004 eligible to participate.
 Each match had a duration of 80 minutes, consisting of two halves of 40 minutes.

 Malaysia beat Thailand 2–1 in the final for their second title in the championship.

-Qualified teams
+Participant teams

 There was no qualification, and all entrants advanced to the final tournament.

 The following 12 teams from member associations of the ASEAN Football Federation entered the tournament.